 - Fewer dental visits

-The CEREC® System is called a CAD-CAM system.
-CAD-CAM spells out to Computer Assisted Design and Computer Assisted Milling.
+CEREC® is a kind of CAD-CAM system.
+CAD-CAM stands for Computer Assisted Design and Computer Assisted Manufacturing.
 The CEREC® system has three major components:

 - Acquisition device: This device is home to a high-quality camera and a medical grade computer.
 The function of this unit is to photograph the prepared tooth.
-Three-dimensional images are created of the tooth on the screen, which the dentist uses to design the perfect ceramic restoration.
+Three-dimensional images are created of the tooth on the screen, which your dentist will use to design the perfect ceramic restoration.

 - Three-dimensional CAD software: This software allows the dentist to examine the tooth from every angle.
-It is the closest possible thing to holding the tooth in the hands and rotating it.
+It is the closest possible thing to holding your tooth in their hands and rotating it.

 Contact your Houston CEREC® Dentist

-John Krell, DDS & Matt Guerre, DDS are here to answer all of your CEREC® questions.
-Contact our Houston dental office to schedule a consultation and to find out if CEREC® cosmetic dental restorations are right for you.
+John Krell, DDS is here to answer all of your CEREC® questions.
+Contact our Houston dental office to schedule a consultation and to find out if CEREC® restorations are right for you.